Radioactivesaksham/linux-server-config/README.md

 </li>
 </ul>
 <b>
-Movie Catalog Application is deployed on Lightsail instance</b> Create a lightsail instance.<br>
+Movie Catalog Application is deployed on Lightsail instance</b><br> Create a lightsail instance.<br>
   Create a new key from Account >SSH-keys.<br>
-  Download the (private)key to SSH in to newly created lightsail instance.
+  Download the (private)key to SSH in to newly created lightsail instance.<br>

 <b>Opening a new SSH Session on your local computer's terminal.</b><br>
 <code>ssh -i 'key.pem' ubuntu@13.233.148.2 </code>